• Skip to main content

 Soak Liver in milk before cooking

-In fact, if you burn the bottom of the pot and food has a burnt odour.
-Adding milk can overcome that odour too.
-Milk can remove bad odour and burnt odours from food but if milk is burnt itself there no way to fix it, interesting Nah!
+In fact, if you burn the bottom of the pot and food has a burnt odor.
+Adding milk can overcome that odor too.
+Milk can remove bad odors and burnt odors from food but if milk is burnt itself there is no way to fix it, interesting Nah!

 Bonus tips: